tldr-pages/tldr/pages/common/elvish.md

 `elvish -c "{{command}}"`

-- Execute a script:
+- Execute a script and then exit:

 `elvish {{path/to/script.elv}}`

-- Print the Elvish version:
+- Print the Elvish version and then exit:

 `elvish -version`